firepear/homefarm/README.md

 Homefarm makes a few assumptions:

-* A Raspberry Pi 3B/B+, to act as the control node.
+* One machine capable of running Docker, to host the control container
-  * The Pi's OS is on a 32GB+ SD card
 * One or more x86_64 machines capable of running Arch Linux, to act as the compute nodes.
   * These machines will be used for no other purpose, and it is okay